carletex/ethereum-scripts-curriculum/README.md

 node index.js
 ```

-You can also run thes script independently with `node src/scriptName.js`.
+You can also run the scripts independently with `node src/scriptName.js`.